 How Is Lung Cancer Treated

 Lung cancer treatment decisions are made by you and your care team together.
 All lung cancer treatment options have potential risks and benefits.
-Your options are based on what type of cancer you have and your lung cancer treatment goals.
+Your options are based on what type of cancer you have, your stage of the disease and your lung cancer treatment goals.

 - Your lung cancer treatment options are determined by your lung cancer type, lung cancer stage, and lung cancer treatment goals.

 - You may receive several different types of treatment for lung cancer.

 - You and your care team make decisions about lung cancer treatment together.

 - Each lung cancer treatment option has potential side effects, which usually can be managed.